Mammootty Movies To Watch Out For: Madhura Raja, Maamaankam And More!

 Unda

-Unda, which is directed by Anuraga Karikkin Vellam fame Khalid Rahman, features Mammootty in the role of a COP.
+Unda, which is directed by Anuraga Karikkin Vellam fame Khalid Rahman, features Mammootty in the role of a cop.
 As per the reports, Mammootty's character in the movie, Sub Inspector Manikandan is very different from the earlier police character of his career.
 Bollywood actors Omkar Das Manikpuri, Bhagwan Tiwari, Chien Ho Liao, Arjun Ashokan, Jacob Gregory, Shine Tom Chacko, Dileesh Pothan, Kalabhavan Shahjohn, etc., essay the supporting roles.
 Asif Ali, Vinay Forrt, and Sudhi Koppa will make cameo appearances in Unda.

 Pathinettam Padi